Fischer-L/PicRestaurants/README.md

 - May not use the node Express but PHP, ROR etc. For the long run, the performance, maintenance and scalability are all important considerations to build a server.

 #### Consider time-zone differences
 - Thanks to Yelp.
 It returns a restaurant's opening hours in the local time so we just filter the time based on user's input.
+Here we assume users would take the time zone factor while entering the time, such as, "13:00, London" means 13:00 in London local time.
+We don't setup a extra time zone flag on our UI and make the above assumption implicitly because any extra UI control could confuse users more.

 #### Remember the most recent searched location
 - We use the sessionStorage to cache recent search results.
 Why the sessionStorage is because we are not sure the update frequency of restaurants data in the 3rd-part Yelp.
 If we cached in the localStorage/indexedDB, we might save outdated data.